This website is being reviewed for updates. Some information is offline. We apologize for any inconvenience.

 • Spread the word: Develop recruitment materials such as flyers, text messages, newspaper articles, social media posts, newsletters, radio advertisements, health fairs, presentations, and phone calls.
 Using more than one type of recruitment material often works well.

-• Develop culturally relevant materials: Ensure messages are easy to read and culturally appropriate for the intended audience.
+• Develop culturally relevant materials: Ensure messages are easy to read and appropriate for the intended audience.
 Effective messages tell a story about how program participation will provide a tangible emotional and/or physical benefit.

 • Encourage participation: Convey enthusiasm in recruitment strategies and materials.
 Have fun talking about the program!